hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 | `score` | Total score assigned to the transaction (main risk indicator)
 | `fraud` | Overall result of risk assessment returned by the payment gateway.
 The value must be from the following list: **`pending`** (rules have not been checked), **`accepted`** (the transaction has been accepted), **`blocked`** (the transaction has been rejected due to reviewing system rules), **`challenged`** (the transaction has been flagged for review)
 | `review` | Decision made when the overall risk result returns challenged.
 An empty value means no review is required.
 The value must be from the following list: **`pending`** (a decision to release or cancel the transaction is pending), **`allowed`** (the transaction has been released for processing), **`denied`** (the transaction has been cancelled).
 | `avscheck` | Result of the Address Verification Service (AVS).
-Possible result codes can be found in the appendices.
+Possible AVS result codes can be found in the Address Verification Service section.
 | `cvccheck` | Result of the CVC (Card Verification Code) check.
-Possible result codes can be found in the appendices.
+Possible CVC result codes can be found in the Card Verification Code section.
 | `pp` | Payment product used to complete the transaction.
 Informs about the payment_method section type.
+Possible payment products can be found in the Payment products section.
 | `eci3ds` | 3-D Secure (3DS) electronic commerce indicator
 | `veres` | 3-D Secure (3DS) enrollment status
 | `pares` | 3-D Secure (3DS) authentication status.
 This field is only included if payment authentication was attempted and a value was received.